thesassway/sass-test/README.md

-# Compass Project Prepared for WordPress

-## The Compass Skeleton Theme
+# The Compass Skeleton Theme for WordPress

 > This theme is a skeleton.
 The purpose of the theme is to demonstrate how to use the WordPress API.
 > The files are prepared for styling in *Sass / Compass*.

-This repo was made in order to get a starting point for a WordPress theme styled via SASS and Compass.
+This repo was made in order to get a starting point for a WordPress theme styled via *SASS* and *Compass*.
 In a standard Compass project the .scss files are placed in the /sass folder.
 However WordPress needs the style.css in the root folder.
+The solution is to edit the *config.rb*.

 ## config.rb - Compass Configuration